Haspamelodica/Charon/README.md

 [student side](https://github.com/Haspamelodica/Charon-CI/blob/main/student/run.sh#L7).

-If both the student side and exercise freeze without doing anything, make sure the pipes are specified in the same order for both the student and exercise side, like in Charon-CI, and make sure no other instances using these pipes are running.
+If both the student side and exercise freeze without doing anything, make sure the pipes are specified in the same order for both the student and exercise side, like documented, and make sure no other instances using these pipes are running.

 #### The exercise side sometimes crashes with `Connection refused: connect` when invoking the tests via the launch group.